Ironing method of adhesive lining and fusible fleece alternative.

 The pressure of pressing is determined according to the thickness of fabric, the pressure of thin material should not be heavy, otherwise, it will result in glue seeping, Conversely, you can push the iron a little bit heavier on thicker fabric.

-Ironing time usually takes 5 ~ 8 seconds, time is too short, melt glue too late melt, time too long can cause hot melt glue to penetrate or sublimate.
+Ironing time usually takes 5 ~ 8 seconds, if the time is too short, glue melt too late, but long time can cause hot melt glue to penetrate or sublimate.

 The above three elements also interact with each other.
 If the ironing temperature is high, the pressure and time can be reduced appropriately and the temperature is low, so it should increase the pressure and lengthen the ironing time.